mindspore-ai/docs/tutorials/source_en/debug/error_analysis/error_scenario_analysis.md

 2) The command for executing the training script is not executed in asynchronous mode (`python ./train.py > train.log$i 2>&1`).
 As a result, training tasks are started at different time, and an error is reported.
 In this case, add the `&` operator to the end of the command, indicating that the command is executed asynchronously in the subshell.
 In this way, multiple tasks can be started synchronously.

-In parallel scenarios, you may encounter the `Distribute Task Failed` error.
+In parallel scenarios, you may encounter the `Distributed Task Failed` error.
 In this case, analyze whether the error occurs in the computational graph build phase or the execution phase of printing training loss to further locate the error.

 For details, visit the following website: